Richard C. Sheerr

 Arthur H. Rubenstein, MBBCh

-Arthur H. Rubenstein, MD is a professor of Medicine in the Division of Endocrinology, Diabetes and Metabolism at the Raymond and Ruth Perelman School of Medicine at the University of Pennsylvania.
+Arthur H. Rubenstein is a Professor of Medicine in the Division of Endocrinology, Diabetes and Metabolism at the Raymond and Ruth Perelman School of Medicine at the University of Pennsylvania.
 He served as Dean of the Perelman School and was the Executive Vice President of the University of Pennsylvania for the Health System.
 He was the Lowell T. Coggeshall Distinguished Service Professor of Medical Sciences and Chairman of the Department of Medicine at the University of Chicago Pritzker School of Medicine and Dean of Mount Sinai School of Medicine.
 He serves on the boards of PinnacleCare, Safeguard Bioscience, and the Joslin Medical Center.

 Philip K. Ryan